ivan-guerra/programmador.com/content/posts/resumes-in-latex.md

 6. Compile the `*.tex` file into a PDF from the container shell using `pdflatex`.
 7. View the output PDF in a PDF viewer or browser on the host.
-I actually leave the document open in the my viewer so that everytime I run `pdflatex` I see the updates instantly take effect.
+I actually leave the document open in my viewer so that everytime I run `pdflatex` I see the updates instantly take effect.
 8. Back to (5).

 ## Conclusion